 All liability insurance policies shall name the University as the additional insured to include a severability of interest clause with respect to claims, demands, suits, judgments, costs, charges and expenses arising out of, or in connection with, any loss, damage, or injury resulting from the negligence or other fault of the Contractor, the Contractor's agents, representatives, and employees.
+Any insurance coverage that Contractor provides for University and its directors, officers and employees shall only cover liability assumed by Contractor in this Agreement; such insurance coverage shall not cover liability in connection with or arising out of the wrongful or negligent acts or omissions of University and its directors, officers and employees.
 The Contractor shall furnish certificates of insurance to the University in the following minimum limits:

-3.4.1 Insurance & Indemnification
+3.5.1 Insurance & Indemnification

 Contractor agrees to defend, indemnify, and hold harmless the state of Massachusetts, its agencies, officers and employees (State), from and against claims based on the vicarious liability of the State or its agents, but not against claims based on the State's contributory negligence, comparative and/or contributory negligence or fault, sole negligence, or intentional misconduct.
 This obligation to defend, indemnify, and hold harmless does not extend to professional liability claims arising from professional errors and omissions.
+University agrees to provide Contractor with prompt written notice of all losses or claims for which it will seek indemnity under this Agreement.
 The legal defense provided by Contractor to the State under this provision must be free of any conflicts of interest, even if retention of separate legal counsel for the State is necessary.
 Any attorney appointed to represent the State must first qualify as and be appointed by the Massachusetts Attorney General as a Special Assistant Attorney General as required under state law.
 Contractor also agrees to reimburse the State for all costs, expenses and attorneys' fees incurred if the State prevails in an action against Contractor in establishing and litigating the indemnification coverage provided herein.
-This obligation shall continue after the termination of this agreement
+This obligation shall continue after the termination of this Agreement.